You want smart political talk without the meltdowns?

 I'm like, why?

-Uh you know, you got two of the most prominent governors.
+You know, you got two of the most prominent governors.

-You got this migration from you know, blue states to red states.
+You got this migration from, you know, blue states to red states.

-Well, why is this all happening?
+Why is this all happening?

-And I think the two biggest representatives of it would be, you know, maybe Texas, but Florida and and California.
+And I think the two biggest representatives of it would be, you know, maybe Texas, but Florida and California.

 Not at all.

-The first point is I'd like to make a suggestion that uh perhaps you could have a real time, and I'm talking somebody like Blue Chip IBM or somebody that has a good reputation, have a real-time fact checker, because when you have a policy debate, they're gonna be slinging stuff, and to be able to have that for the viewers would be absolutely fantastic.
+The first point is I'd like to make a suggestion that perhaps you could have a real-time, and I'm talking somebody like Blue Chip IBM or somebody that has a good reputation, have a real-time fact-checker.

-And if this isn't a wag the dog moment with uh Newsom being on 60 minutes, I mean, come on.
+And if this isn't a wag the dog moment with Newsom being on 60 minutes, I mean, come on.

-We know that there's some back channel stuff going on in this shadow campaign, and it's for real.
+We know that there's some back-channel stuff going on in this shadow campaign, and it's for real.

 And if we think it's just a coincidence, we got another thing coming.